March 18, 2026

 Beginner Training Courses for 2026

-We are running two classroom based courses in the February-April timeframe followed by practical sessions through the beekeeping season at our training apiaries:
+Our courses are suitable for beginners and new beekeepers and comprise classroom based training on the theory of honey bees and beekeeping followed by practical sessions through the beekeeping season at one of our training apiaries.

 Joining our “Introduction to Beekeeping” Course